Mintbase/Grants-Program/README.md

 ### 3. Milestone Delivery and Payment

-   1. Milestones are to be delivered on the [Grant Milestone Delivery](https://github.com/w3f/Grant-Milestone-Delivery/) repository following the [process](https://github.com/w3f/Grant-Milestone-Delivery#mailbox-milestone-delivery-process) described therein.
+   1. When you are ready to submit completion for a milestone, please open a PR on that adds `submissions/your_project_milestone_YYYY-MM-DD.md`.
+Use the [submissions/delivery guidelines.md](./submissions/delivery_guidelines.md) content as the template for your submission documentation.
+   2. Contact [grants@mintbase.io](mailto:grants@mintbase.io) with a link to the PR for review for further instructions on invoicing and receiving payment.

 ### Changes to a Grant after Approval